About The Resort at the Mountain

 - Pet-friendly accommodations available

-- Altitude – progressive cuisine with ethnic influences, incorporating fresh local and regional bounty
+- Altitude – progressive cuisine, incorporating fresh local and regional bounty

 - Mallards Café & Pub – familiar, casual dining serving three meals daily in comfortable surroundings